 - A few handfuls of fresh basil

-- 3 red peppers, or a mix of red and yellow / orange (15 minute version – use 3 roasted red peppers from a jar!)
+- 3 red peppers, or a mix of red and yellow / orange (or use 3 jarred, to save time)

 - 5 sundried tomatoes, or a few tablespoons of sundried tomato puree

-- 75g (2.6oz) of grated parmesan cheese or a hard Italian cheese made with vegetarian rennet (and more for garnish, if desired)
+- 2.6 oz (75 g) grated parmesan cheese – or a hard Italian cheese made with vegetarian rennet, more for topping, if desired

 - First you will roast your peppers, if you are not using jarred.
 Slice each pepper into thick rings, and place on a baking tray tossed in oil.
 Sprinkle with salt and pepper and roast for 25 minutes at 450F / 230C.